- Paddle Australia Safety Guidelines

 - Appendix F: Risk Management template

 These guidelines provide the minimum requirements for the safe conduct of Recreational Paddling activities.
+This isn’t the safety guidelines for community paddling.
+For that you want Paddle Smart.
 This document gives a guideline to help operate a safe fun paddling activity.
 All Leaders are responsible to ensure that they undertake a thorough risk assessment prior to activities to ensure that additional requirements are considered and if required undertaken.

 These guidelines do not apply to competitive paddling such as Flatwater Racing, Marathon Racing, Ocean Racing, Slalom Racing, Freestyle, Wildwater Racing, and Canoe Polo.
 Requirements for the safe conduct of these activities are detailed in the applicable competition rules and other relevant policies issued by the ICF and PA.